 The same goes for this topic of cruelty-free cosmetics.
 If you do not want companies to test their cosmetics on animals, then don’t purchase from the ones that do.

 The exciting new clothing collection released by Rebel Wilson is still very fresh in some people’s minds as we wave Christmas goodbye for another year.
 To help relieve the anticipation of waiting for the refreshing season of spring to finally make its way around, Rebel Wilson has just released her highly anticipated clothing range for Torrid.
-This exciting clothing range exhibits a range of lace, quirky prints and light colours, proving that this old-time brand still has its flame.
+This exciting online shoes and clothing range exhibits a range of lace, quirky prints and light colours, proving that this old-time brand still has its flame.
 And do you know what is even better?
 All of these refreshing items of clothing are now on sale!
 Check them out now on their website.

 The commitment from Wilson evidently goes far beyond the nice looking designs and directly to the celebration of plus size clothing brands.
 Keeping in mind that plus size fashion still has not progressed to the point that women can walk straight into a number of stores of their choice and be able to walk out with a piece of clothing that they are happy with and satisfies their needs, Wilson is aware of this and is eagerly trying to fill this void.